nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 ::::::{.columns}

 :::{.column width="30%"}
-* **All-in-one, open-source, QGreenland-focused GIS environment for offline and online use** with **QGIS**
+* **All-in-one, open-source, Greenland-focused GIS environment for offline and online use** with **QGIS**
 * **Curated interdisciplinary data package** for research, learning, decision-making, and collaboration.